About IZA World of Labor

-Political and economic stakeholders in labor markets regularly face the challenge of responding to acute or systemic problems—and identifying new approaches.
-Evidence-based scientific analysis can support and guide the process of identifying, evaluating, and implementing economic policy options that best meet the objectives of decision-makers.
+Political stakeholders in labor markets regularly face the challenge of responding to acute or systemic problems, and identifying new approaches.
+Evidence-based, scientific analysis can support and guide the process of identifying, evaluating, and implementing economic policy options.

-The IZA World of Labor assists policy making by presenting empirically founded research on markets and related economic policy measures in an innovative way to meet the needs of stakeholders in labor markets worldwide.
+IZA World of Labor offers assistance by presenting empirically founded research on markets and related economic policy measures in an innovative way to meet the needs of stakeholders in labor markets worldwide.

 Open access statement

 All articles published by IZA World of Labor are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.